 In the zoning, land use and development arenas, John represents a wide array of clients including business owners, home builders, landowners, and developers.
 John has a strong track record of success in obtaining development and zoning approvals from zoning hearing boards, planning commissions, and municipalities throughout the esteemed five county area of southeastern Pennsylvania.

 With respect to his work for municipalities, John is an integral and vital member of the firm’s highly regarded Municipal Law Department.
-John assists in representing as a solicitor to the following municipal clients: Limerick Township, Upper Merion Township, West Conshohocken Borough, West Norriton Township, Hatfield Township, and the Borough of Hatboro.
+John assists in representing as a solicitor to the following municipal clients: Limerick Township, Upper Merion Township, West Conshohocken Borough, and Hatfield Township.
 John has extensive expertise in handling all matters governed by Pennsylvania’s Municipalities Planning Code.
 John handles large multi-faceted subdivision and land development projects, complex ordinance drafting, economic revitalization projects, open space planning and acquisition, negotiating intergovernmental agreements, preservation of historical resources, and numerous other areas of law impacting the firm’s respective municipal clients.

 John also assists clients with all legal and tax aspects of forming various business entities, including proprietorships, partnerships, corporations, and limited liability companies and has represented hundreds of satisfied property owners in successful real estate tax assessment appeals.